 Future managers for a Post Pandemic Workplace

-By Ciaran O’Reilly, Develop Potential, April 2021
+By Ciaran O’Reilly, Develop Potential

 What are the skills required of the ‘Next Generation’ of people managers and first line supervisors?
 What is changing in a post pandemic work environment?
-What are the new expectations of organisations, their customers and their employees after a period of major disruption?
+What are the new expectations of organizations, their customers and their employees after a period of major disruption?
 How will first time managers be ready to lead and inspire their staff in an environment of hybrid office and remote working arrangements?

 These are the questions many organisations and businesses are seeking to answer as we enter a new era of workplace management.
 The pandemic caused significant changes for the workforce – many forced to find new work and new careers, many forced to work from home and nearly all of us rethinking our priorities and ambitions.
 There is a huge disparity of experiences – some thrived, but many found themselves on government supports and face the challenge of returning to the workforce.
 Our youngest generation of new workers probably had the most bizarre experience of starting work – those that were lucky enough to start their career entered work environments “virtually” – with limited ability to connect with their new colleagues and managers.